GOP paints Biden’s choice for bank regulator as radical | WTOP News

 Omarova, 55, was nominated in September to be the nation’s next comptroller of the currency.
 If confirmed, she would be the first woman and person of color to run the 158-year-old agency.

-Omarova’s nomination has drawn intense opposition from the banking industry as well as Sen. Pat Toomey of Pennsylvania, the top Republican on the Senate Banking Committee.
-A long-time academic and well-regarded expert on financial regulation, Omarova has published several papers during her career where she’s proposed wholesale changes to the banking system.
+Omarova is a long-time academic and well-regarded expert on financial regulation, but many Republicans and the banking industry have taken issue with several papers published during her career where she’s proposed wholesale changes to the banking system.

-“Taken in totality, her ideas do amount to a socialist manifesto for American financial services,” Toomey said.
+“Taken in totality, her ideas do amount to a socialist manifesto for American financial services,” said Sen. Pat Toomey of Pennsylvania.

+Another Republican senator, referring to Omarova’s childhood in the former Soviet Union, said he did not know whether to call her “professor or comrade.”

-The banking lobby is overwhelmingly against her nomination.
-In an interview with The Associated Press this week, Omarova said their opposition is largely due to their fears that she would be a tough regulator for Wall Street and banks.
+The banking lobby is overwhelmingly against the nomination.
+In an interview with The Associated Press this week, Omarova said their opposition is largely due to fears that she would be a tough regulator for Wall Street and banks.

+“This is a vicious smear campaign, coordinated by Republicans who are doing the bidding of the large banks,” said Sen. Elizabeth Warren, D-Massachusetts, a long-time critic of the big banks.

+Omarova expressed disappointment that some banking groups opposed her nomination, saying she would be advocate for smaller banks and keep a close eye on the large banks who tend to outcompete smaller institutions.

+Republicans on the committee focused most of their questioning or statements on Omarova’s past writings and public comments.

+“You’ve clearly scared the heck out of them,” said Sen. Mike Rounds, R-South Dakota, referring to the banking industry’s opposition to her based on her writings.

-Much of the hearing’s attention was on two moderate Democratic senators who sit on the Banking Committee: Jon Tester of Montana and Kyrsten Sinema of Arizona.
-Republicans are united in their opposition to Omarova’s nomination and Toomey and others tried to paint Omarova as a radical choice in order to dissuade Tester and Sinema giving support.
+The nomination could hinge on moderate Democratic senators who sit on the Banking Committee: Jon Tester of Montana and Kyrsten Sinema of Arizona.
+Republicans are united in their opposition and Toomey and others tried to paint Omarova as a radical choice in order to dissuade Tester and Sinema from giving their support.

-In his questioning, Toomey appeared to remain skeptical of Omarova’s nomination, saying he still had “significant concerns” even after meeting with her privately.
-Toomey focused most of his questioning on Omarova’s previous opposition to a bipartisan law that removed some of the framework enacted after the 2008 financial crisis.
+In his questioning, Toomey said he still had “significant concerns” about Omarova’s nomination even after meeting with her privately.
+Toomey focused most of his questioning on Omarova’s previous opposition to a bipartisan law that eased some of the restrictions put on banks after the 2008 financial crisis.
 Toomey was a co-sponsor of that law.

-Omarova said she now sees merit in the law, particularly how it lessened the regulatory paperwork needed by small community banks.
+Omarova said her criticism of that law was narrow.
+She said she approved of how it lessened the regulatory paperwork required of small community banks.

 Omarova was born in Kazakhstan when it was part of the Soviet Union and immigrated to the U.S. in 1991.
 She has worked primarily as a lawyer and, for the last several years, at Cornell University as a professor of law.
 Over the years she has testified numerous times as an expert witness on financial regulation.
 She worked briefly in the administration of President George W. Bush.